 Notable exterior features of the church include decorative mortar work.
 Above each arched window sits a stuccoed cherub’s head, and above the entrance are five flaming hearts.
-Within the triangular pediment over the double doors rests a stuccoed pelican piercing her breast in order to feed her brood (detailed photo below).
-The bird is a symbol used by the Anglican church to represent the propagation of the Gospel; the church had been sending funds from London to support parishes in the new colony.
+Within the triangular pediment over the double doors rests a stuccoed pelican piercing her breast in order to feed her brood (photo below).
+The bird is a symbol used by the Anglican church to represent the propagation of the Gospel; the church sent funds from London to support parishes in the new colony.

 By 1844, the church and surrounding graveyard had fallen into near ruin.
 Jonathan Lucas was appointed by St. Michaels Church in Charleston to facilitate repair work.
 Lucas described the walls as being cracked and needing to be held together with the help of iron rods.
 The rods were put into place, walls replastered, roof reworked, everything painted, floors repaired and pew bottoms cut off due to rot.
 The pelican that graced the pediment above the main entrance had deteriorated.
 A new one was modeled and the original sits inside the church today.

-Centered on the upstairs balcony is a hatchment bearing the Izard family coat of arms.
+Centered on the upstairs balcony is a hatchment bearing the Izard family coat of arms (photo below).
 A hatchment is a large tablet, typically diamond-shaped, with a family’s coat of arms that was placed on a casket during a funeral procession.
 This is one of two surviving hatchments in the United States; the other is in Virginia.

-On August 31, 1886, tragedy struck Charleston as the Earthquake of 1886 devastated the Lowcountry.
-The west and eastern gables fell, walls were cracked, memorial tablets and the coat of arms of the interior were broken into pieces.
-The vestry raised funds for restoration work to begin.
-The shingle roof was replaced with slate which was allegedly a gift from two Englishman residing in Charleston.
+On August 31, 1886, tragedy struck Charleston when the Earthquake of 1886 devastated the Lowcountry.
+The west and eastern gables of St. James Goose Creek Parish Church fell; walls cracked; memorial tablets and the coat of arms broke into pieces.
+The vestry raised funds for restoration work.
+The shingle roof was replaced with slate which was a gift from two Englishman residing in Charleston.
 It is believed that one of the gentlemen was Cowlan Gravely.

-No history of the St. James Goose Creek Parish Church is complete without mention of the Simmons family.
-The Simmons have acted as sextons of the church since its beginning.
+No history of the St. James Goose Creek Parish Church would be complete without mention of the Simmons family.
+The Simmonses have acted as sextons of the church since its beginning.
 This photo, appearing originally in the Charleston News and Courier (now The Post and Courier) on March 13, 1926, shows a young boy as the “Key Keeper of the Goose Creek Church.”

-The Simmons family were the enslaved people of planters who attended this church.
-For centuries their family have been the protectors of this sacred ground.
-They looked after the churchyard, greeted visitors and held the keys to the gate and ancient place of worship.
-Their story reverberates through the trees and old walls of this place as loudly as anyone’s.
-The photo below shows Mr. Simmons, a descendant, greeting visitors to the church just as generations have before him.
+The Simmonses were an enslaved family who belonged to the planters who attended this church.
+For centuries the family has protected this sacred ground.
+The Simmonses have looked after the churchyard, greeted visitors, and held the keys to this ancient place of worship.
+The photo below shows Mr. Simmons, a descendant of the original slaves who tended St. James Goose Greek, greeting visitors to the church just as generations have before him.

-Notable residents of South Carolina such as members of General William Moultrie‘s family, Henry and Thomas Middleton of the nearby Oaks Plantation, famed historian Samuel Gaillard Stoney and others are buried within the churchyard of St. James Parish.
+Notable residents of South Carolina – such as members of General William Moultrie‘s family, Henry and Thomas Middleton of nearby Oaks Plantation, and noted historian Samuel Gaillard Stoney – are buried within the churchyard at St. James.